League of Ireland B Division: Early Seasons

+In 1975, Dublin University A.F.C., the oldest club in the Republic of Ireland and based in Trinity, was elected to the B Division with a team coached by Liam Tuohy.
+Hugo MacNeill would also play for Dublin University.

 Dalkey United controversy

 During the mid-1970s Dalkey United enjoyed moderate success while playing in the B Division.
 In 1973–74 they won the FAI Intermediate Cup and between 1975 and 1976 and 1977–78 they won the Blackthorn Trophy three times in a row.
 However their time in the league would end in controversial circumstances.
 Frank Mullen described the B Division as the "most incompetent" league Dalkey United had ever been involved with.
 Clubs without a senior team in the League of Ireland "were treated very unfairly".
 It was not uncommon for Dalkey United to travel to away games against Waterford United or Dundalk only to find the game postponed.
 No compensation for travel expenses would be offered either.
 In the 1977–78 season Dalkey United were due to travel to Dundalk to play in the quarter-final of the Blackthorn Trophy.
 However a few days before the game was due to be played the Dundalk manager, Jim McLaughlin, phoned the Dalkey United chairman to request the game be postponed due to heavy snow.
 Dalkey United agreed and Dundalk subsequently informed the league the match was cancelled.
 However a few weeks later the semi-final draw was made and Dalkey United found themselves excluded.
 The club informed the league that the quarter-final against Dundalk had not been played, only to be told that the semi-finals were going ahead regardless.
 Dundalk were ordered to play the semi-final or face expulsion from the competition.
 Dalkey United opted to take legal action and the case was heading for the High Court when the league decided to declare semi-final results null and void.
 After winning the rescheduled quarter-final against Dundalk, Dalkey United then won the semi-final and went on to defeat Bohemians in the final at Dalymount Park.
 Having won the Blackthorn Trophy for a third time in a row, Dalkey United resigned from the league immediately afterwards and never applied to rejoin.
 They subsequently joined the Leinster Senior League.